rambabugupta/Deep-Learning-Image-Classification-CNN-Keras-MATLAB/README.md

 # Deep-Learning-Image-Classification-Keras-Matlab

-To train model on RPCG16 data for the experiment:
+To train model on RPCG16 data for the experiment: (Inspired from blog of François Chollet who used keras for classification of two class problem using CNN)

 Rock-Paper-Scissors images colleceted by my self with phone camera and robot camera.